-In this course you will continue your study of classical ballet technique, incorporating partnering and more complex variations.
-You will focus on the application of classical ballet technique to classical and contemporary ballet repertoire.
-Prerequisites: MTH 241 or assessment/departmental approval will perform duets and trios as well as scenes into songs.
-Some props, set pieces, costume pieces and staging are introduced to continue simulating a professional theatrical setting.
-Prerequisites: MTH 153
+In this course students will continue of classical ballet technique, incorporating partnering and more complex variations.
+Students will focus on the application of classical ballet technique to classical and contemporary ballet repertoire.
+Prerequisites: MTH 241 or Assessment/Departmental Approval

-MTH 253 | Musical Theatre Performance III [2 credits]
+MTH 230 | Musical Theatre Performance III [2 credits]

 Musical Theatre Performance III examines repertoire from musical theatre's history (pre-Hair) and the performance techniques particular to those eras.
 We begin in operetta and early musical theatre, move through Tin Pan Alley and the Great Depression, and arrive at the Golden Age.
-In addition to solos, you
+Props, set pieces, and staging are introduced to continue simulating a professional theatrical setting.
+Prerequisites: MTH 135